deepaksood619/deepaksood619.github.io/docs/networking/protocols/protocols-intro.md

 ## FTP

 FTP stands for file transfer protocol.
 It is also in the application layer and provides a way of transferring complete files from one host to another.

 It is inherently insecure, so it is not recommended for any externally facing network unless it is implemented as a public, download-only resource.

+Standard FTP does not come with built-in encryption.
+Without encryption, your data is exposed during transmission, making it susceptible to unauthorized access.
+Secondly, FTP relies on username and password authentication, and these credentials are transmitted in clear text.
+If intercepted, hackers can easily obtain login information, potentially leading to unauthorized access to your files.
+If you are dealing with sensitive data, using FTP to share large files might not be a great choice.

+FTP is also susceptible to connectivity issues.
+In scenarios where time is of the essence, the potential disruptions to file transfers due to internet downtime can pose significant challenges.
+Finally, the setup process of FTP demands a level of technical proficiency and time investment, making it unsuitable for some businesses.

 ## SSH